CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

 );
 ```

-Creating a tileset by means of `tiler.CREATE_SIMPLE_TILESET` can sometimes be a confusing task due to the large amount of parameters that the user must manage.
-In order to relieve them of this responsibility, we provide a wrapper function in which the parameters are automatically chosen by performing a previous analysis of the passed data.
+Creating a tileset by means of `tiler.CREATE_SIMPLE_TILESET` can sometimes be cumbersome due to the large amount of parameters that users have to manage.
+In order to relieve them of this responsibility, we provide a wrapper function in which the tiler configuration is automatically set by performing a previous analysis of the input data.
 This analysis also serves as a validation step to avoid BigQuery limitations.
-Therefore, the above generated tileset can also be obtained by executing:
+As a result, the above generated tileset can also be obtained by executing:

 ```sql
 CALL `carto-un`.tiler.CREATE_TILESET(